Back to blog

 Animation showing basics of VSAT mesh topology set up

-What is BGAN?
+What is Go-anywhere Pro?

-How do BGAN terminals work?
+How do Go-anywhere Pro terminals work?

-The BGAN terminal is placed within a clear view of the sky, from there the terminal obtains its position using GPS.
+The Go-anywhere Pro terminal is placed within a clear view of the sky, from there the terminal obtains its position using GPS.
 The terminal then needs a line-of-sight to one of the satellites within the network.
 This means there cannot be any tree, wall or building between the terminal and satellite.
 Usually units are set up outside, but they can be inside, if the satellite can be seen through a window.
 To achieve alignment, some terminals are turned slowly by hand, until they indicate that they have found the satellite – manual pointing.
 Or in the case of the MCD-4800, the unit automatically aligns with the satellite – auto-pointing.
 Finally, often just with the touch of a button, the terminal auto-negotiates with the satellite and connects.

-VSAT vs BGAN
+VSAT vs Go-anywhere Pro

 Coverage